DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 You’ll also have to cover your living costs.

-If you're planning on training to teach languages and physics, you could be eligible for financial help worth up to £40,000, including an international relocation payment (IRP) worth £10,000.
+If you're planning on training to teach languages or physics, you could be eligible for financial help worth up to £40,000, including an international relocation payment (IRP) worth £10,000.

 If you are not training to teach in these subjects, any support you get will depend on your immigration status.
 [Learn more about fees and funding for non-UK trainees](/non-uk-teachers/fees-and-funding-for-non-uk-trainees).